Qalaat al-Madiq: Modern era

 In the early 20th century the citadel was the only part of Qalaat al-Madiq that was inhabited.
 However, currently the area of town has expanded significantly, occupying the hillside areas west and south of the citadel, along the main road towards al-Suqaylabiyah.

 During the ongoing Syrian Civil War, anti-government rebels gained control over much of the town, but the Syrian Army has maintained its position in the fortress, which overlooks the town.
 In September 2011 the police were evicted from the town by the rebels there.
 Services are provided to Qalaat al-Madiq's residents by rebel groups in the town, the largest of which is Suqour al-Ghab faction which fights under the banner of the Free Syrian Army.
 In March 2012 Qalaat al-Madiq was shelled and targeted by heavy fire for a successive 17 days by the Syrian Army in an attempt to oust rebel forces.
 On 28 March the army entered the town, but were unable to take full control of it.
 Clashes resulted in the deaths of five rebels, four army soldiers and four civilians according to the Syrian Observatory for Human Rights.

 Since the March clashes, there has been a relative ceasefire between the two sides, with a few incidents where the army has allegedly attacked demonstrations, which have continued in Qalaat al-Madiq, as of late November 2012.
 The protests are not solely against the government, and are sometimes directed against the rebels, mostly to demand better services.
 A small number of people from the nearby Christian city of al-Suqaylabiyah have occasionally participated in demonstrations in Qalaat al-Madiq.

 The fortress was under control of the Free Syrian Army, mostly composed of Syrian Sunni Muslims, by 2012.
 As of early 2016, the al-Nusra Front controlled the fortress.
+In October of 2016, it was used as a waypoint for 1,287 people (about half of them rebel fighters), who had agreed to leave Al-Hamah and Qudsaya in exchange for safe passage to rebel controlled territory.
 It was retaken by the Syrian Government in May 2019, during the 2019 Northwestern Syria offensive.

+On 30 November 2024, HTS rebels captured the city from the Syrian Army during the Hama offensive However after a counter attack the Syrian Arab Army was able to recapture it.
+The situation remains fluid with the front of the 2024 Hama offensive changing every few days.